Pakistan separatist group warns China of more deadly attacks

-KARACHI (AFP) - A Pakistan separatist group warned on Wednesday (April 27) of more deadly attacks on Chinese targets, a day after a woman suicide bomber killed four people, including three teachers posted from Beijing.
+KARACHI • A Pakistan separatist group has warned of more deadly attacks on Chinese targets, a day after a woman suicide bomber killed four people, including three teachers posted from Beijing.

-The Baloch Liberation Army - one of several groups fighting for independence in Pakistan's biggest province - claimed responsibility for Tuesday's blast, saying it was the first time a woman had "self-sacrificed" for the group.
+The Baloch Liberation Army (BLA) - one of several groups fighting for independence in Pakistan's biggest province - claimed responsibility for Tuesday's blast, saying it was the first time a woman had "self sacrificed" for the group.

 Chinese nationals and interests have regularly been targeted by separatists in Balochistan, where Beijing is involved in lucrative mining and energy projects.

-"Hundreds of highly trained male and female members of the Baloch Liberation Army's Majeed Brigade are ready to carry out deadly attacks in any part of Balochistan and Pakistan," spokesman Jeeyand Baloch said in a statement published in English.
+"Hundreds of highly trained male and female members of the Baloch Liberation Army's Majeed Brigade are ready to carry out deadly attacks in any part of Balochistan and Pakistan," spokesman Jeeyand Baloch said in a statement yesterday.

-He threatened Beijing with "even harsher" attacks unless the neighbouring country halted its "exploitation projects" and "occupying of the Pakistani state".
+He threatened China with "even harsher" attacks unless the neighbouring country halted its "exploitation projects" and "occupying of the Pakistani state".

 Three Chinese teachers and a Pakistani driver were killed near the gate of the Confucius Institute at Karachi University when the bomber detonated explosives next to their minibus.

-A security official at the university told AFP he had previously raised concerns about the safety of 15 Chinese staff on the campus.
+A security official at the university told Agence France-Presse he had previously raised concerns about the safety of 15 Chinese staff members on the campus.

-"Reports emerged in February that an attack might be carried out on campus," the source, who asked not be named, told AFP.
+"Reports emerged in February that an attack might be carried out on campus," said the source, who asked not to be named.

-The bomber was named as 30-year-old Shaari Baloch, a married mother of an eight-year-old girl and four-year-old boy, the BLA said, adding that she was a science teacher studying for a master's degree.
+The bomber was named as 30-year-old Shaari Baloch, the mother of an eight-year-old girl and four-year-old boy, the BLA said, adding that she was a science teacher studying for a master's degree.

 Police confirmed the details.